xunker/neje_laser_upgrades/README.md

 # neje-laser-upgrades
-How-to's and resources for upgrading NEJE (and similar) desktop USB laser engravers to full GRBL compatibility by replacing the electronics.
+How-to's and resources for upgrading the NEJE (also sold under the HICTOP brand, and others) desktop USB laser engraver to full GRBL compatibility by replacing the electronics.

 Last updated November, 2017.

 TODO:

-* post wiring harness diagram
+* post power supply harness diagram
-* post tip120 schematic

 ## Full grbl upgrade with Arduino CNC Shield